nsg-ethz/mini_internet_project/platform/README.md

 -[ ] Test restarting any container.

--[ ] Document the ALL option in l3 configs.

 -[ ] Plenty of scripts in /groups are not used anymore.
 Are they still created? check that.

 -[x] Uncomment hijack.